guidouil/open-orchestra-docs/en/developer_guide/elasticsearch_indexation.rst

     $ php app/console orchestra:elastica:index:create

 For more advanced users, you can directly go on `Elasticsearch`_ and create your index with the name ``content``.

+There is only an output if there is an error during the process.

 Creating the schema
 ~~~~~~~~~~~~~~~~~~~